benwzj/benwzj.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hey, I'm Ben!
 Welcome to my place on the web for my life, works, projects, sports and anything else I want to show the world.

-Check out the blog for my tutorials and more.
+Check out the projects page to see a highlight of my open-source work, and the blog for my IT notes and tutorials.

-I was Born and grown up in China.
-And now moved to Australia according to the spirit.
-I create, deploy, maintain software for all of Australian and the rest of the world.

-Sharing space and time with my two little kids is the best thing in my world.
-And all these are happening now :)
+My site has no ads, no affiliate links, no tracking or analytics, no sponsored posts, and no paywall.